MarcK0909/Project-CS-341/proposal/proposal.md

 ## Resources

-(youtube.com/watch?v=YH4Xr6GIp4U) Exemple scene from the Lord of the Rings, timestamps : from 1:22 to 1:35
+<youtube.com/watch?v=YH4Xr6GIp4U>  : Example scene from the Lord of the Rings, timestamps : from 1:22 to 1:35